Natural gas balance sheet; supply and consumption

 When will new figures be published?

-Provisional figures: in the second month after the month under review.
+Provisional figures: half a month after the month under review.

-Revised provisional figures: not later than in the following December.
+Revised provisional figures: not later than in June of the year following the reporting year.

-Definite figures: not later than in the second following December.
+Definite figures: not later than December of the second following year.

 Description topics